What Is Bitcoin & How Does It Work?

 Bitcoin wallets are a major component of how transactions on the Bitcoin network are transacted between persons.
 Wallets can take the form of a physical device, software or mobile phone application.
 Each type of Bitcoin wallet comprises two critical components of a Bitcoin wallet to send and receive transactions on the blockchain.

 The first is the public key, or a user's Bitcoin (username), which is used for people to send and receive transactions.
 The public keys are cryptographically generated and include a hash number that can be shared with anyone.
-There is no risk associated with sharing the wallet address unless users want to stay somewhat anonymous.
+There are minimal risks associated with sharing the wallet address unless users want to stay somewhat anonymous.
 An example of a Bitcoin public address is shown below, however, the most common representation is a unique QR code that can be copied and pasted easily to send Bitcoin to another wallet.

 Secondly, private keys are the seed phrases used to sign off transactions.
 Bitcoin private keys are secret numbers that prevent other users from accessing their wallets, protecting them from theft.
 A private key also helps users access their Bitcoin wallets from anywhere in the world.
 The key can also be used to recover Bitcoins from a hardware wallet that has been physically lost or stolen.
 An example of a Bitcoin key in the hexadecimal format is: